 Do you think you and your team have what it takes to do so?

-The escape game can be played by up to 6 players at the same time (if you’re a much larger group, then you need to buy as many copies of the escape game as you need), and it’s designed in such a way so that it works best when the whole team collaborates closely to solve the puzzles.
-You have 60 minutes to do so, however, there’s no formal time limit (if you aren’t done in 60 minutes, you can continue playing till you finish the game).
-If you wish to stop playing or take a short break, the game “remembers” your progress, and when you log in again you can simply continue playing where you left off.
+The escape game can be played by up to 1,000 players at the same time (if you’re a much larger group, then you need to buy as many copies of the escape game as you need), and it’s designed in such a way so that it works best when the whole team collaborates closely to solve the puzzles.

 Keep in mind that the game can be played either using a laptop or a PC.
 It’s not possible to play it on a tablet or a smartphone.
 The organizers advise using Chrome as an Internet browser.

-All in all, if the concept of an online escape game sounds like a fun holiday party option and if you want to take a closer look at other online escape rooms, we recommended our article on 50 Best Online Escape Rooms 2021 Rankings.
+All in all, if the concept of an online escape game sounds like a fun holiday party option and if you want to take a closer look at other online escape rooms, we recommended this article on 50 Best Online Escape Rooms 2023 Rankings.

 5) Watching a Movie